abrookins/andrewbrookins.com/_posts/2019-06-12-coding-on-ipados-debugging-web-applications.md

 An app called "Inspect" should probably support inspecting HTML and CSS.
 Good news: Inspect lives up to its name and goes beyond the basics to provide a nice set of developer tools (this is no "Firebug Lite").

-As a web developer, I want to point to an element on page page and see these things:
+As a web developer, I want to point to an element on a page and see these things:

 * The element's position in the DOM tree
 * The markup used for the element